-Effective Fall 2013 - Fall 2023
+Effective Fall 2023

 The History Department requires all its majors to choose a concentration within the major.
-Since History as a discipline is diverse and our students come to it with varied expectations, the student's concentration may aim at a broad exposure to history- General Studies in History-or at deeper immersion in one of three geographically based or three thematically focused approaches.
-The geographic concentrations are: United States; 1Europe: and, Latin America and Non-Western World.
-The thematic concentrations are: Women, Gender, and Sexuality; Empires, Nations, and Citizenship; and, Law, Economics, and Human Rights.
-(See concentration descriptions below).
+Since History as a discipline is diverse and our students come to it with varied expectations, the student's concentration may aim at a broad exposure to history--General Studies in History--or at deeper immersion in one of (at present) three geographically based or three thematically focused approaches.
+The geographic concentrations are: United States, Europe, and Latin America & Non-Western World.
+The three thematic concentrations are: Women, Gender, and Sexuality; Empires, Nations, and Citizenship; and Law, Economics & Human Rights.
+(See "Concentrations" descriptions below).